Brian G. Henning, Ph.D.

 - In progress: anthology chapter, “Unearthing the Process Roots of Environment Ethics: Whitehead, Leopold, and the Land Ethic”

-- Under review: “Recovering the Adventure of Ideas: In Defense of Metaphysics as Revisable, Systematic, Speculative Philosophy.”
+- “Recovering the Adventure of Ideas: In Defense of Metaphysics as Revisable, Systematic, Speculative Philosophy.”
+Journal of Speculative Philosophy (forthcoming)

 - "Philosophy in the Age Fascism: Reflections on the Presidential Addresses of the American Philosophical Association, 1931-1940,” in Historical Essays in Twentieth Century American Philosophy, vol. 11 of the American Philosophical Association Presidential Addresses, 11 vols., General Editor Richard Hull.
 Charlottesville, Virginia: Philosophy Documentation Center, forthcoming in 2015.